Scalable tensor methods for nonuniform hypergraphs: Preliminaries

 \begin{definition} Given a hyperedge $e$ of a rank $r$ hypergraph, we call the sets

 the ``blowups" and ``unordered blowups" of hyperedge $e$, respectively. \end{definition}

 For example, for $e=\{1,3\}$ in a rank $3$ hypergraph, we have

-Banerjee's adjacency tensor places nonzeros in positions corresponding to blowups of hyperedges, with values weighted by the size of that hyperedge's blowup set.
-More precisely: \begin{definition}[Nonuniform Hypergraph Adjacency Tensor \cite{BANERJEE201714}] For a rank $r$ hypergraph, its adjacency tensor $\A$ is order $r$ and defined elementwise for each hyperedge $e$,
+The nonuniform hypergraph adjacency tensor \cite{BANERJEE201714} places nonzeros in positions corresponding to blowups of hyperedges, with values weighted by the size of that hyperedge's blowup set: \begin{definition}[Nonuniform Hypergraph Adjacency Tensor \cite{BANERJEE201714}] For a rank $r$ hypergraph, its adjacency tensor $\A$ is order $r$ and defined elementwise for each hyperedge $e$,

-where $w_e$ denotes a chosen hyperedge weighting function. \end{definition} We note that while Banerjee \cite{BANERJEE201714} takes $w_e=\frac{|e|}{|\beta(e)|}$ so that \ttsv[1] with the all ones vector yields the degree sequence, our algorithms will not require this choice.
-Furthermore, in addition to adjacency tensors, our methods also easily adapt to Laplacian tensors \cite{BANERJEE201714}, as we illustrate in Section \ref{subsec:clustering}.
+where $w_e$ denotes a chosen hyperedge weighting function. \end{definition} We note that while \cite{BANERJEE201714} takes $w_e=\frac{|e|}{|\beta(e)|}$ so that \ttsv[1] with the all ones vector yields the degree sequence, our algorithms will not require this choice.
+Furthermore, in addition to adjacency tensors, our methods also easily adapt to the Laplacian tensors in \cite{BANERJEE201714}, as we illustrate in Section \ref{subsec:clustering}.
+Lastly, a different approach to building nonuniform hypergraph adjacency tensors relies on inserting copies of an auxiliary ``dummy" vertex within each hyperedge \cite{zhen2021community}, rather than using those already present in the hyperedge via blowups.
+While we focus on the blowup approach, our algorithms easily adapt to this case as well.
 The \ttsv\ operations we tailor for $\A$ form the backbone of many tensor algorithms such as tensor decomposition~\cite{kolda2015numerical,kolda2009tensor,sherman2020estimating} and eigenvector computation~\cite{benson2019three, benson2019computing,benson2015tensor,benson2017spacey}, and are defined in general as follows: given an order $r$ tensor $\X$, and a vector $\Vc{b}\in\R^n,$ $\Tn{X}\Vc{b}^{r-1}\in\R^n$ denotes the TTSV1 operation given by

 and TTSV2, denoted $\X \Vc{b}^{r-2}\in\R^{n\times n}$, is given by